erossini/agile/agile/estimation.md

 #### Why use the Fibonacci sequence?

-So, imagine you are standing on a street in front of a building A and B, you can easily differentiate between building and see that the building B is taller than the building A. If you are looking at 2 skyscrapers where one ws 20 stories tall while the other was 21 stories, can you tell at a glance what is the tallest?
+So, imagine you are standing on a street in front of a building A and B, you can easily differentiate between building and see that the building B is taller than the building A. If you are looking at 2 skyscrapers where one was 20 stories tall while the other was 21 stories, can you tell at a glance what is the tallest?

 ![Fibonacci example](../images/estimation-fibonacci-example.png)